 New BBC programmes are available free of charge (or rather, included in your TV licence fee) for up to 30 days after they are first aired.
-You can find them on the BBC iPlayer. iPlayer has sections for documentaries, comedy, and even films so it should be easy to browse around to find what you missed.
-The BBC also offers complete boxsets of its popular shows like Killing Eve, Waterloo Road, Call the Midwife, Luther and much more, so it's easy to catch up with quality programming.
+You can find them on the BBC iPlayer. iPlayer has categories for documentaries, comedy, and even films so it should be easy to browse around to find what you missed.
+The BBC also offers complete boxsets of its popular shows like Killing Eve, Waterloo Road, Call the Midwife, Luther and much more, so it's easy to catch-up with quality programming you might have missed the first time around, or perhaps want to rewatch.
 You can even download episodes to watch later - perfect if you're going on holiday somewhere remote and would like to take some entertainment with you.

 Find out how to get the most out of the BBC iPlayer

 ITV programmes are available free for streaming for 30 days on the ITV Hub.
 There is also a section for full series box sets of hit shows like Vera, Broadchurch, Liar and Cold Feet.
 You can stream ITV live, meaning your tablet or laptop can easily become a portable TV wherever there is an internet connection.

 Channel 4 and E4

 Channel 4 and E4 programmes are available free on ALL4, previously named 4OD, for at least 30 days.
 Sign up for My4 and you can add series to your favourites and keep track of what episodes you've watched and make it easier to not miss new seasons.
 All4 also includes a Box Sets section featuring complete series without a time limit.
 It includes hit US shows like Buffy the Vampire Slayer, ER and Seinfeld as well as homegrown British classics Shameless, Black Books, The Inbetweeners and a whole lot more.